freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     **Note:** If you have any outstanding pull-request that you made from the `master` branch of your fork previously, you will lose them.
 You should get it merged by a moderator, prior following this.
 To avoid this, you should always work on a branch.

-    Its recommended that you do this as often as possible, to avoid conflicts later:
+    This step **will sync the latest changes** from the main repository of freeCodeCamp.
+It is important that you rebase as often as possible, to avoid conflicts later.

     ```shell
     git fetch upstream